A PIONEER ADVENTURE COMPANY ...

 • Lunch and dinner during your stay in Kathmandu.

-• Hotel after 6 night stay in Kathmandu.
+• Hotel after 7 nights stay in Kathmandu.

-• Applicable permit fees and customs charges and commercial filming.
+• Applicable permit fees, customs charges, Drone and commercial filming permit.

 Spring Itinerary